slickage/baron/README.md

-Basic Pay
+Baron
 =========

-Basic pay is a bitcoin payment processor that makes it easy to manage bitcoin transactions.
+Baron is a bitcoin payment processor that makes it easy to manage bitcoin transactions.

 * Allows for invoice creation in USD or BTC
 * Invoice balances created in USD are converted to BTC at time of payment